 The producing Oil and Gas Assets in Malaysia, France and the Netherlands performed well during the first quarter of 2017, in line with expectations of prior management, with excellent facility uptime.
 Furthermore, the price of oil has been stable since the year end and remains over \$50/bbl.
-See "The Business - Technical Business Plan for the Oil and Gas Assets".
+See "The Business - Technical Business Plan for the Oil and Gas Assets - The Strengths of the Oil and Gas Assets".
 There are no known trends, uncertainties, demands, commitments or events that are reasonably likely to have a material effect on the Corporation's activities for the current financial year.